 The red mud is what is left over from the aluminium production after the aluminium hydroxide has been deposited with caustic soda the strongest known lye.
 The half of the Periodic Table of the Elements including mercury, arsenic and other heavy metals fall out into the poisonous and caustic red mud.
 However even the aluminium hydroxide (AlO3) is allergenic and neurotoxic.
 Afterwards it will be further processed by energy intense electrolysis to obtain raw aluminium.

-In spite of several protests and suspensions of building work because of the barrage the Brazilian government still wants to adhere to the over-sized and damaging large scale project of Belo Monte.
+In spite of several protests and suspensions of building work the Brazilian government has adhered to the over-sized and damaging large scale project of Belo Monte which has in the meantime been completed by May 2016.
 The usage of energy intensely yielded aluminium for tins and packages is pure waste.
 Nonetheless it is also used in certain cosmetic products (deodorants) where it is under strong suspicion to cause cancer and even in drugs and vaccines.

 Downstream in the Iraq the marsh land between the Euphrat and the Tigris near the river mouth could dry out.
 That had already happened after the Marsh Arabs have rebelled against Saddam Hussein in the first Gulf war.
 Saddam let retaining dams be built to turn the land of the Marsh Arabs into desert.
 Since 2003 the area has renaturalized and the birds have returned since the people have pulled wholes into the retaining dam in order to live their traditional lives again.
 The area is a bit larger than Belgium and has been the cradle of our civilization at the time of the ancient Sumerians 6000 years ago.

 However far not enough with all of that.
 In the behalf of climate protection agrofuels are still cultivated although it is known for long that by accounting the necessary land usage the climate balance gets bad because new areas have to be cleared.
+Agrofuels are at least three times worse for the climate than mineral oil.
 The prioritized goal may however be further independence of fossil energy sources although it is also a wrong nation based climate legislation that allures to do so.
 If you buy agrofuels from overseas then you can reduce your own greenhouse gas balance and displace it to other countries.
-In Indonesia money is even taken for the reforestation of previously slashed-and-burnt areas.
+In Indonesia money from the Kyoto protocol is taken for the reforestation of previously slashed-and-burnt areas where plantations are planned.
 All of that could not happen with a world-wide integrative CO2 trade system if the price for emitting a ton of CO2 would be the same everywhere.

 The main cause for this wrong development is nonetheless the dereliction of our politicians to assess the effects of a certain technique in advance.
 If they would have known in advance how fateful the ecological assessment of agrofuels, not to take other side effects into account, really is they would not have dared this step.
 For the sake of traffic, transit and mobility totally new solutions are required in order to reduce ghg (greenhouse gas) - emissions.
 In this area we have to catch up not just in scientific development in order to make the best out of a failed policy.